Research

 Biomimetic Material Structures

-The unique structures inherent in biological materials, such as those found in plant and animal tissues, maximize their strengths and offer ways to design manmade polymers and composites.
-By quantifying the structures and mechanical properties of organic materials, lightweight material solutions can be designed and simulated to advance materials for aerospace and other applications.
+The unique structures of biological materials, such as those found in plant and animal tissues, can inspire those of manmade polymers and composites.
+By quantifying the structures and mechanical properties of organic materials, lightweight material solutions can be designed and simulated to advance materials for aerospace and other high-performance applications.

 Porous and Cellular Materials